 Before arriving at the Hombu Dojo, I had heard quite a bit about it through videos and articles published here and there.
-I also had had the opportunity to study under several teachers who had spent several years training there, in particular people like Alan Ruddock and Henry Kono who were in Tokyo while O Sensei was still alive.
+I also had had the opportunity to study under several teachers who spent several years training there, in particular people like Alan Ruddock and Henry Kono who were in Tokyo while O Sensei was still alive.
 To be honest however, none of the direct students of O Sensei whom I had ever met really encouraged me to make the trip, quite the contrary in fact.
 They seemed to consider that O Sensei’s magic had died with him.
-On the part of the the people who had studied at Hombu Dojo with the subsequent generation of teachers, advices were at best mixed.
-Some felt, like their elders, that since great teachers such as Osawa (father), Arikawa, Yamaguchi, etc. were gone, there was no more point in coming to practice at the Hombu Dojo.
+On the part of the the people who had studied at Hombu Dojo with the subsequent generation of teachers, opinions were at best mixed.
+Some felt, like their elders, that since great teachers such as Osawa, Arikawa, Yamaguchi, etc. were gone, there was no more point in coming to practice at the Hombu Dojo.
 They felt that the magic of these Sensei had died with them.
-Yet there were some few teachers, Philippe Gouttard in particular, when they realized the extent of my investment in Aikido, did encourage me to go and train at the Hombu Dojo, if only for some limited time.
+Yet there were some few teachers, Philippe Gouttard in particular, who realized the extent of my investment in Aikido and did encourage me to go and train at the Hombu Dojo, if only for some limited time.
 Overall however, I cannot really say that I have been strongly encouraged to go and train at Hombu.
-In spite of this, I made the journey to Tokyo, my head full of dreams and the proud owner of a third Dan obtained after 14 years of practice, half of which spent in organizations outside of the Aikikai.
+In spite of this, I made the journey to Tokyo, my head full of dreams, and after 14 years of practice, half of which spent in organizations outside of the Aikikai.

 The factory Hombu Dojo

 If we think of the Hombu Dojo as a dojo where a visitor might feel invisible, lonely, and responsible for his or her actions, it is also true.
-In many cases, it does take some time for people to begin addressing you and inviting you to train.
-Personally, it took me a lot of time to start forming relationships with other practitioners, even though in fairness, this could mainly be due to my sometimes delbilitating lack of confidence.
-Yet, there are so many visitors that come and go that one can forgive domestic practitioners for waiting to see if the person will stick around before bothering creating ties.
-There are also cultural and linguistic specificities that influence social interactions just as much as teaching methods.
+In many cases, it does take some time for people to begin talking to you and inviting you to train.
+Personally, it took me a lot of time to start forming relationships with other practitioners, even though in fairness, this could mainly be due to my sometimes debilitating lack of confidence.
+Yet, there are so many visitors who come and go that one can forgive domestic practitioners for waiting to see if the person will stick around before bothering creating ties.
+There are also cultural and linguistic idiosyncrasies that influence social interactions just as much as teaching methods.

 Seen from the outside, especially if one has a romantic view of what a traditional martial arts dojo should be, the Hombu Dojo can be a little of a cold and impersonal place.
 Yet, as in all things in Japan, there is a hidden side and those who take the trouble to look for it will find an eminently Japanese system, with some very conservative aspects, but also, at its core, a fundamentally human element.